SDK Structure

 By leveraging the manager, you can engage and interact seamlessly with various layers of the SDK.

-And through the OWUI protocol, you can access visual Conversation aspects of such as flows, views, customizations, and the authentication UI.
+And through the OWUI protocol, you can access visual Conversation aspects of such as components, customizations, and the authentication UI.

 public protocol OWUI {